kebernet/keying/README.md

     Membership membership = new Membership("Administrators", "Bob");
     KeyGenerator.key(membership);

-the Id property on the Membership instance will be set to "Bob:Administrators".
+the Id property on the Membership instance will be set to "Administrators:Bob".
 (You can also declare a "separator" value on the key strategy that will override the ":" default.)

 This example is a "Deterministic Key": that means given the same object with the same values, you get the same results.